BuilderIO/builder/examples/solid-js/README.md

 7. Now, go to the content page ([https://builder.io/content](https://builder.io/content)) and choose "+ new" in the top right and create a new page with URL `/`

 You should now be able to use the Builder drag and drop editor in your solidjs app.
-Be sure to always have the `<RenderContent>` component be present anywhere
+Be sure to always have the `<Content>` component be present anywhere

 ![Builder editing Gif](https://user-images.githubusercontent.com/844291/165982920-e5138239-0fe4-4231-989d-838cf877cff6.gif)